 What if you’re guilty of a violation of probation?

 Assume for a moment that your probation is being violated and there simply is no defense.
 Does that mean that you are going to jail?
 Not necessarily.
 When LEWIS & DICKSTEIN, P.L.L.C. is hired to defend anyone on a felony or misdemeanor probation violation, we evaluate the case for any possible defenses.
 When there simply isn’t one, we have a tried and true method for mitigating a sentence so that the impact of a violation of probation is minimized.
 If you need to stay out of jail, we may be your best hope.

 If you’re charged with a violation of probation…you need help!

 If you are on probation and have violated that probation, you need an experienced and aggressive probation violation lawyer to help you.
-We know that you and your family work very hard for your money and if you are going to use it to hire a retained attorney to represent you in a VOP, that lawyer better recognize the sacrifice in today’s economy with spending that money on great representation.
+We know that you and your family work very hard for your money and if you are going to use it to hire a retained attorney to represent you in a VOP, that lawyer better do everything humanly possible to help and protect you.
 You must we aware that when you hire an attorney, like in anything else in life, you generally get what you pay for.
-If you want a great attorney to get you great results, as opposed to a bargain lawyer or an ordinary criminal defense lawyer, the retainer is generally going to be commensurate with the lawyer’s skill, experience and effectiveness.
+If you want a great attorney to get you great results, as opposed to a bargain lawyer or an ordinary criminal defense lawyer, the retainer is generally going to be commensurate with the lawyer’s skill, experience, and effectiveness.